isomerpages/moe-westwoodpri/_departments/Mother Tongue.md

 <br clear="left">

 ### **‘Strategies to help improve Chinese Language results in PSLE’ Online Workshop**

+The Chinese Language Department has held a workshop for selected Primary 6 parents to learn how to help their child improve Chinese Language Results in PSLE.
+We hope that this workshop can equip you with the necessary skills to bring out the best in your child and maximise his/her potential.

+Click here to watch or download the Zoom recording.
 <img src="/images/Mother%20Tongue%20Languages%20Department.jpg" style="width:85%">

 #### **Useful Links**